mitryp/vectors/README.md

 ---
 ## Class:
 ` Vector2D ` : takes ints, floats, tuple, list when creating.
 If not given, creates zero vector (0;0).
 If given only one number, assigns it to "x" coordinate.
 Also can take other Vector2D object.
+### Class methods:
+1. `iszero()` : check if vector is zero vector.
+2. `isparallel(vector)` : check if the vector is parallel to the given vector.
+Takes Vector2D, list ot tuple.
+3. `isperpendicular(vector)` : check if the vector is perpendicular to the given vector.
+Takes Vector2D, list ot tuple.
+4. `iscodirected(vector)` : check if vector is co-directed to given vector.
+Takes Vector2D, list ot tuple.

 ## Global functions: